konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 ## Prerequisites

-1. A source folder which contains the source code files and/or the manifest.yml file of the Cloud Foundry application.
+1. A source folder which contains the source code files and/or the manifest.yml file of a Cloud Foundry application.

    A sample of this is present in the [move2kube-demos](https://github.com/konveyor/move2kube-demos) repository.
 In this tutorial, we will be using the `cloud-foundry` sample from this repository.